mlabs-haskell/plutus-simple-model/docs/src/test-scripts.md

 Note that `datumAt` reads both hashed and inlined datums with the same interface.

 With `logError` we can report custom errors.
-It will save the error to the log end the whole test will fail with `testNoErrors` function or `noErrors` function.
+It will save the error to the log and the whole test will fail with `testNoErrors` function or `noErrors` function.

 Our `gameScript` has instance of `HasAddress`.
 It is an address of underlying script.
 We should query the datum separately because `TxOut` contains only hash of it.